kfirshahar/fatpanda-facebook-comments/readme.txt

 Learn more about this and other Fat Panda plugins on our [website](http://aaroncollegeman.com/facebook-comments-for-wordpress).

 == Changelog ==

+= 1.0.9 =
+* Added: Filter for changing the comments markup: just add a filter (add_filter('fb_comments_template', 'fb_old_comments_template');) and function with the override into the functions and a function with the comment block override

 = 1.0.8 =
 * Fixed: Moderator setup